emmanr/personal-typescript-guide/README.md

 ];
 ```

-It's always better to use Inference when declaring a variable.
+<p>:grey_exclamation: It's always better to use Inference when declaring a variable.</p>

-Hovering over a variable(inference) in your IDE, will show a descriptive annotation about it.
+<p>:grey_exclamation: Hovering over a variable(inference) in your IDE, will show a descriptive annotation about it.</p>

-TS can prevent us from adding incompatible values to the array.
+<p>:grey_exclamation: TS can prevent us from adding incompatible values to the array.</p>

 ```typescript
 const carMakers = ['ford', 'toyota', 'honda']; // string